 Elderly Americans can benefit from Asset Protection Trusts to safeguard against financial abuse, scams, and creditors.
 These Trusts can also aid in covering assisted living and nursing home costs, while Medicaid Asset Protection Trusts help qualify for Medicaid assistance.
 Trusts shield various assets and ensure peace of mind for both the individual and their loved ones.

-Because of their vulnerability to financial abuse, elderly Americans often require advanced protections against scams and theft.
-An asset protection trust for an elderly American can help protect assets from scam artists and manipulative thieves, as well protect assets from creditors and legal judgments,
+Due to their vulnerability to financial abuse, elderly Americans often require advanced protection against scams and theft.
+An Asset Protection Trust for an elderly American can help protect assets from scam artists and manipulative thieves, as well as protect assets from creditors and legal judgments,

 Many Americans drain their life savings long before Medicaid kicks in to provide financial support.
 Setting up a Medicaid Asset Protection Trust can help you plan financially for the day when you need long-term senior care.

 Medicaid places a limit on the number of assets you can own to qualify for financial assistance.
 Starting a Medicaid Asset Protection Trust allows you to shield enough assets that put you under the asset threshold established by Medicaid.
 This type of Trust enables an otherwise unqualified American to qualify for Medicaid benefits.
 The assets you place in this type of Trust no longer belong to you, but instead, the Trust owns the assets.
 Starting a Medicaid Asset Protection Trust is an effective strategy to protect your assets from creditors and legal judgments.

 It is important to note that you have many types of Trusts to choose from, and not every one of the Trusts complies with Medicaid standards.